CastroForGeorgia/GA-5/content/_campaign/campaign-hq/policy-lab/templates/REVIEW_CHECKLIST.md

+---
+layout: page
+title: "Policy Review Checklist | Andres Castro Campaign"
+description: "Quality assurance checklist for policy proposals ensuring they are community-vetted, accessible, evidence-based, and privacy-protected before publication."
+---

 # ✅ Policy Review Checklist

-Before finalizing and publishing any policy proposal to `final/`, please use this checklist to ensure it’s community-vetted, accessible, and grounded in evidence.
+Before finalizing and publishing any policy proposal to `final/`, please use this checklist to ensure it's community-vetted, accessible, and grounded in evidence.

 ---